MERRIMACK COLLEGE CLINCHES HOME ICE WITH 6-1 WIN OVER PROVIDENCE

-Sophomore forward Stephane Da Costa had a goal and two assists for the Warriors
+Sophomore forward Stephane Da Costa posts goal and two assists for Warriors

 NORTH ANDOVER, MA - Ryan Flanigan (Rochester, NY) and Joe Cucci (Melrose Park, IL) each scored twice as #7/9 Merrimack clinched home ice in the Hockey East Quarterfinals for just the second time ever with a 6-1 victory over Providence College in front of a sellout crowd at Lawler Arena Friday night.